Promotion Framework

 The Fuyo Lease Group evaluates the negative impacts of its businesses and takes steps to prevent them.

-Fuyo Lease's Corporate Planning Division regularly assesses the Group's risk management status, including human rights issues, and reports it to the directors.
+Fuyo Lease's Business Management Division regularly assesses the Group's risk management status, including human rights issues, and reports it to the directors.
 If significant risks occur these are reported to the Risk Management Officer and to the Executive Committee.

 Human Rights Due Diligence Process